 Send the Invites Sooner

 The first thing to keep in mind is timing.
-While a regular wedding invitation goes out eight weeks before the wedding and save-the-dates go out around four months in advance, a destination wedding invitation should go out at least 12 weeks in advance.
+While a regular wedding invitation goes out eight weeks before the wedding and save-the-dates go out around four to six months in advance, a destination wedding invitation should go out at least 12 weeks in advance.
 And those save-the-dates?
 Plan on sending them a minimum of six months in advance, and up to eight months before the big day.
 This will give your guests plenty of time to compare flight options, make arrangements at work, and plan an extended trip before or after your wedding if they so desire.

 Include an Information Packet